And the All-You-Can-Eat Diet

 Here is my before and after picture after riding my bicycle around the world.
 I like to think that the change on the inside is even more dramatic.

-Unfortunately, I gained a lot of weight after being knocked of my bicycle by a car and injuring my knee.
+Unfortunately, I gained a lot of weight after being knocked off my bicycle by a car and injuring my knee.
 That recovery was very hard.
 Fortunately, once back on the bike, I lost 65 pounds of fat and gained about 15 pounds of muscle.
-Those pounds really melted off after eating a salmonella sandwich in Guayquil, Ecuador and then cycling over the Andes Mountains on nothing but bananas and Coca-cola.
+Those pounds really melted off after eating a salmonella sandwich in Guayaquil, Ecuador and then cycling over the Andes Mountains on nothing but bananas and Coca-Cola.

 After some months on the bike, I had trouble keeping the pounds on.
 I couldn’t get enough protein and nourishment.
 My body burned my muscles right off my bones to fuel that bicycle.
 And if one is really in severe starvation, your body will even burn your bones and internal organs as fuel.
-So,
+Thus, Scott’s All-You-Can-Eat Diet.

 A closeup before and after headshot